Volunteer in Zambia

 Volunteers can begin the IVHQ Zambia volunteer program on the first and third Monday of every month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 16 weeks.
 The first day of your volunteer program will be orientation, after which you will begin your volunteer placement.

 Due to Zambia’s rapidly growing population and a shortage of government funding and teachers, local communities have informally developed ‘community schools’ to serve the immense need for education.
 A number of these schools offer reduced fees or free admission to students in need, many of whom are orphaned or living with elderly family members, who cannot afford school fees.
 Some community schools eventually become ‘government schools’ which receive some limited government funding, however these schools continue to struggle, as student numbers increase annually.
 As these schools depend heavily on the involvement of local volunteers, the ratio of students to teachers can be as high as 60 students to 1 teacher.
 Volunteers on the Teaching project in Zambia work in community or government schools, orphanages, community centers, or special needs facilities (by request).
 Volunteers work alongside local teachers, peer teach with other volunteers or serve as tutors for slow or struggling learners.
 The project is heavily focused on teaching English, however there are also opportunities to teach a range of other subjects, such as math and science.
 Volunteers can also assist with extracurricular activities, including sports, music, dance, art, gardening and nutrition programs.
 Exams and assessments will be written towards the end of each term and teaching work can therefore be limited during these periods.
 During these times, volunteers may be asked to supervise exams, assist with marking exams, report writing or class planning for the next year.
 Due to the great demand for teachers and support staff, Teaching volunteers in Zambia may find themselves working full days, in many capacities at their placement.
 There is an option for volunteers looking for a unique cultural experience to teach in a rural community school, located approximately 1 hour from Livingstone.
 Volunteers wishing to work at this rural placement can arrange this with the local team once they have registered for the Zambia program.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
-However, we encourage volunteers to come prepared by completing some relevant training.
-Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
+However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.

 With a significant portion of children living under the poverty line in Zambia, many of these vulnerable children suffer from poor hygiene, inadequate education, insufficient food and little healthcare.
 Individualized attention and a focus on early development and education are crucial to breaking the cycle of poverty in Zambia.
 On the Kindergarten project, volunteers work in pre-schools, nursery schools, or day care centres with children aged from 2 to 7 years old.
 Volunteers mainly teach basic English and Math to the local children.
 Your classroom assistance helps the children grow their confidence, which helps them in their future education.
 You are welcome to bring any tactile and creative ideas to the classroom, and discuss these ideas with the local team.
 In addition to teaching, your tasks may include mentoring, helping with homework, preparing meals, cleaning, helping with the general running of the home/facility and interacting with the children through games, singing, dancing, sports, and arts and crafts.
 The Kindergarten project is ideal for volunteers who love working with younger children and have a passion for education, as Zambian children are passionate about learning.